Sterling K. Brown Needs Papa Pearson’s Excuse Note After Latest ‘This Is Us’ Ep

 In yet another emotional episode of This Is Us, it looks like even Sterling K. Brown could not hold back his tears.
-Moments after the episode entitled Memphis aired, Sterling went on Facebook Live to discuss the devastating death scene he had just watched.
+Moments after the episode entitled “Memphis” aired, Sterling went on Facebook Live to discuss the devastating death scene he had just watched.
 His broadcast, of course, included what majority of This Is Us fans experienced while watching the episode—tears, lots and lots of it.

 “I’ve seen this episode a few times now, and it still gets me.
 I’m proud of this show.
 I’m proud of the work.
 I’m so happy to be a part of something like this.
 I’ve been doing this for a while and these kinds of opportunities don’t come along all the time,” Brown said tearfully.
 “It means the world to me that I get to do this for a living.”